-- A. Text amendments may be initiated by the Common Council and any alderperson. - B. Map amendments may be initiated the Common Council or a person with an interest specified in Section (5) [notice table]. - C. Filing.
+- A. Text amendments may be initiated by the Common Council and any alderperson. - B. Map amendments may be initiated the Common Council or an Eligible Applicant as specified in Table 28M-1. - C. Filing.
 The applicant shall file the application with the Zoning Administrator.

-- A. The application must include the information prescribed in Appendix C. - B. For a map amendment, the Zoning Administrator will review the application for completeness as provided in § 1101(4).E. - C. If the application is incomplete, the Zoning Administrator may return the application with a summary of the deficiencies.
+- A. The application must include the information prescribed in Appendix C. - B. For a map amendment, the Zoning Administrator will review the application for completeness as provided in Section 28M-1101(4). - C. If the application is incomplete, the Zoning Administrator may return the application with a summary of the deficiencies.

 - A. Generally.
-The following notice is required for any map amendment (refer to § 1101(5), above):
+The following notice is required for any map amendment (see Section 28M-1101(5) above):

 - Pre-application

 - Publication